Deng Zhonghua: Career

 In 1986, Deng started his public career in China's Ministry of Foreign Affairs' (MFA) Office of Hong Kong and Macau Affairs, and was eventually promoted to serve as the head of the legal team.

 In 2000, Deng was appointed as the deputy consul-general of the Consulate-General in Melbourne.
 In 2004, he returned to the Hong Kong, Macao, and Taiwan Department of the MFA and was eventually appointed as its head.
 In 2011, he was appointed as the Director-General of the Department of Frontiers and Seas of the Ministry of Foreign Affairs.
 During this period, he participated in the work of sovereignty disputes in the South China Sea, including the Sino-Philippine negotiations during the Scarborough Shoal standoff.

 In 2017, Deng was transferred to the Chinese Communist Party's Central Commission for Discipline Inspection, managing the inspection team for the Chinese Academy of Social Sciences.
-In 2018, Deng Zhonghua returned to the field of Hong Kong and Macao affairs, becoming the deputy director of the deputy director of the State Council's Hong Kong and Macao Affairs Office, while being promoted to be a member of the 19th Central Commission for Discipline Inspection of the Communist Party of China.
+In 2018, Deng Zhonghua returned to the field of Hong Kong and Macao affairs, becoming the deputy director of the deputy director of the State Council's Hong Kong and Macao Affairs Office, while being promoted to be a member of the 19th Central Commission for Discipline Inspection.